cheryl122/Regression_Model/README.md

 # Regression_Model
-Simple regression model to predict sales
+Simple regression model to predict sales.
+* This is where you can edit and make changes using _Markdown_